rafael19899/Wordpressproject/README.md

 # Wordpressproject
 this is a Wordpress test project

-# WordPress CI/CD Deployment Project
+# WordPress CI/CD Deployment ROADMAP Project

 This repository project  process for a default WordPress project using CI/CD pipelines.
-The deployment process is automated using GitHub Actions, and includes building theme assets, deploying the application to a cloud server, and automating database backups.
+The deployment process is automated using GitHub Actions, and includes building theme assets, deploying the application to a cloud server, best practices for Nginx, and automating database backups.

 ## Table of Contents
 - Project Overview